xot/ElectraOne/DOCUMENTATION.md

 Once mapped, incoming MIDI CC messages that match the map are forwarded to the remote script that registered this mapping by calling its ```receive_midi``` method.
 The parameter to this call is a python *sequence* (not a list) of all bytes in the message, including the MIDI status byte etc. It is the responsibility of the remote script to process these messages and ensure something happens.

 Note: only MIDI events that are forwarded as described above will be actually forwarded by Live to the ```receive_midi``` function when they occur.
 Other events are simply dropped.
-The only exception are MIDI SysEx messages that are always passed on to ```receive_midi``` for further processing by the remote script,
+The only exception are MIDI SysEx messages that are always passed on to ```receive_midi``` for further processing by the remote script.

 ### Listeners